cs-clarence/cheatsheets/git.md

 | `git config --global user.email "foo@example.com"` | Set user email |

 ## Branches
+Branches are used to "branch off" from a commit from a branch.
+Branches are essentially pointers to the "tip commit" of the current branch.
+What makes branches special is that if you create another commit to branch, the branch will automatically move it's pointer to that new commit.
 | Command | Description |
 | - | - |
 | `git branch foo`                              | Create a new branch |